kickaha2019/articles/Diary/2006/tabitha/index.md

+---
+title: New resident Tabitha!
+date: Saturday, 29 April 2006
+images:
+- path: toy_ready.jpg
+  tag: Toys ready for Tabitha to play with
+- path: cat_herself.jpg
+  tag: The cat herself
+- path: litter_tray.jpg
+  tag: One of the facts of life with having an indoor cat
+- path: virginia_tabs.jpg
+  tag: Virginia holding the feline in question
+---
 The house now has one more mammal dwelling therein.
 On Saturday we drove to Corley Service Station north of Coventry and met up with Clare from Telford.
 Clare was giving up one of her Ragdoll cats which wasn't coping with the other cats in the household.
 It had become reclusive, hiding away in kitchen cupboards.
 And the ragdoll rehoming group had offered it to Virginia and me as we were quiet people with a quiet house.

 So we returned home, and set down the carrying basket in the kitchen.
 Opened it and the cat (which we've renamed Tabitha though I doubt if the cat really knows) got out.
 Wandered around like a prisoner at Colditz checking out the escape routes.
 And vanished under the kitchen cupboards.